Amagnum/Parallel-Dot-Product-of-2-vectors-MPI/README.md

 # Dot Product of 2 Vectors using OpenMPI | Multiprocessing | Parallel Computing

-Computing the vector-vector multiplication on p processors using block-striped partitioning for uniform data distribution. <p>
+MPI code for computing the dot product of vectors on p processors using block-striped partitioning for uniform data distribution. <p>
 Assuming that the vectors are of size n and p is number of processors used and n is a multiple of p.

 >Algebraically, the dot product is the sum of the products of the corresponding entries of the two sequences of numbers.